andrew121410/Limonium/README.md

 # Limonium

-### Limonium is a tiny Minecraft Server management tool.
+## Limonium is a tiny Minecraft Server management tool.

 It can update your server jar, and backup your server.

+The core feature of Limonium, and why it was created, was to update Paper (that's it) \
+The other feature(s?) like the backup feature was an afterthought.

-Limonium uses platform specific download APIs or Jenkins to download the .jars
+Limonium uses platform specific download APIs(Paper, Purpur) or Jenkins to download the .jars

 ## Softwares